linucksrox/hugoblog/content/post/gitlab-runners-on-eks-with-cluster-autoscaler.md

 ### >> Scaling Down To 0
 This actually began as a request for a brand new type of runner we had not implemented before.
 There was a new need to build Dockerfiles on `arm64`, so I began evaluating options.
 Just because you can doesn't mean you should, and while my first option was running a QEMU based build which could spit out multi-platform images from a single `amd64` node, it wasn't efficient and wasn't worth the effort.
 The developers already had a completely separate Dockerfile with different build steps, so why not just give them a runner to build on `arm64` natively?

-I decided to create nother managed nodegroup, but given the type of workload, the infrequency, and risk if jobs get interrupted, I decided it was worthwhile to base this on spot instances, plus while we're at it let's scale this one down to 0 since most of the time it's unused and would be sitting idle, wasting money.
+I decided to create another managed nodegroup, but given the type of workload, the infrequency, and risk if jobs get interrupted, I decided it was worthwhile to base this on spot instances, plus while we're at it let's scale this one down to 0 since most of the time it's unused and would be sitting idle, wasting money.

 #### > Scaling Back Up From 0
 The easy part is scaling down, that was already functioning.
 But Once you remove all instances from the ASG, now there's a problem.
 How does CA know which ASG to go modify?
 Previously, it would use the running Kubernetes node to discover ASG info.
 When you get to the point where this ASG has no worker nodes running in the cluster, CA has less visibility, requiring you to add a specific tag to the ASG that it uses to identify it.

 Specifically, you need to manually add a **tag** on the ASG `k8s.io/cluster-autoscaler/node-template/label/nodegroup: [your-nodegroup-name]` where you substitute the name of your nodegroup there, plus you need to have a **label** on your managed nodegroup that matches, which can be predefined in the eksctl config when you create the nodegroup.

+I may have missed how to do this.
+I scoured the documentation and spent some trial/error time on this, but was unable to find a solution to fully automate this tagging in the build pipeline.
+Therefore I have instructions to specify that whenever using a managed nodegroup that scales to 0, you need to manually add the appropriate tag on the ASG.
+It's one extra manual step.
+It would still be nice if it could be automated, and perhaps Copilot is right when it suggests it could be done by adding the right label in the right format within eksctl config.

 ## > Scaling Down, Again
 Wait, there's more?!
 Yes, there's more.
 This is the one I find the most interesting.
+I'm not sure if favorite is the right word but...

 So we're finally in a pretty good state, and people know what to do if they see OOMKilled (they have documentation and practice adjusting limits).
 I receive another troubleshooting ticket.
 This time a job has failed because the pod was terminated unexpectedly.
 Let's dive into what happened.